kbogacz/kbogacz.github.io/about.md

 permalink: /about/
 ---

 Taken is a two column minimalist Jekyll theme.
+Hell yeah

 Taken is based on [chapter tumblr theme.](http://theme-chapter.tumblr.com/)